rabia-koc/TKINTER_IZHIKEVICH_NEURON_MODEL_WITH_PYTHON/README.md

 After the sudden jump of these values, reset parameters are c and d parameters, respectively.
 The different selection of these parameters allows various dynamics to occur, as shown in the figure.

+### Equations of the Izhikevich neuron model, the effect of parameters a, b, c, d on the action potential, the response of excitatory corticol neurons (RS, IB, CH) and cortical inhibitory neurons to constant current:

 ![Ekran görüntüsü 2021-09-28 144432](https://user-images.githubusercontent.com/73841520/135607003-338488ca-19b9-428d-8343-ea4e2650915b.png)

 Neocortical neurons are classified according to the types of jumps.
 Excitatory cortical cells are divided into three classes: